sinclairzx81/appex/readme.md

 <a name="wildcard_functions" />
 ### wildcard_functions

-Appex supports url arguments with functions named 'wildcard'.
+Appex supports typed url arguments on functions named 'wildcard'.
 Wildcard functions are special in the regard they support more than one argument (other than the context) for which url parameters will be mapped.

+Appex currently supports only numeric type annotations on wildcard arguments.
+All other types will mapped as strings. if a argument is annotated with 'number', then only numeric are matched.

 ```javascript
 export module blogs {